htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 privilege to create new users.
 (The ‘root' user for any account has this privilege; other accounts may as well.)

 #.
-Click the “Add User” button.
+Click the "Add User" button.
 #.
-Enter name in the **User name** box; “annex-user” is a fine choice.
+Enter name in the **User name** box; "annex-user" is a fine choice.
 #.
-Click the check box labelled “Programmatic access”.
+Click the check box labelled "Programmatic access".
 #.
-Click the button labelled “Next: Permissions”.
+Click the button labelled "Next: Permissions".
 #.
-Select “Attach existing policies directly”.
+Select "Attach existing policies directly".
 #.
-Type “AdministratorAccess” in the box labelled “Filter”.
+Type "AdministratorAccess" in the box labelled "Filter".
 #.
 Click the check box on the single line that will appear below
-   (labelled “AdministratorAccess”).
+   (labelled "AdministratorAccess").
 #.
-Click the “Next: review” button (you may need to scroll down).
+Click the "Next: review" button (you may need to scroll down).
 #.
-Click the “Create user” button.
+Click the "Create user" button.
 #.
-From the line labelled “annex-user”, copy the value in the column
+From the line labelled "annex-user", copy the value in the column
-   labelled “Access key ID” to the file publicKeyFile.
+   labelled "Access key ID" to the file publicKeyFile.
 #.
-On the line labelled “annex-user”, click the “Show” link in the
+On the line labelled "annex-user", click the "Show" link in the
-   column labelled “Secret access key”; copy the revealed value to the file privateKeyFile.
+   column labelled "Secret access key"; copy the revealed value to the file privateKeyFile.
 #.
-Hit the “Close” button.
+Hit the "Close" button.

 The ‘annex-user' now has full privileges to your account.